Talend/vault-sidecar-injector/README.md

 ## TL;DR

-`Talend Vault Sidecar Injector` is a special component in that it is not a Talend business service nor really a technical service but can be more accurately described as a Kubernetes admission controller plugin.
-It consists in a **Webhook Admission Server**, registered in the Kubernetes Mutating Admission Webhook Controller, that will mutate resources depending on defined criteriae.
+`Talend Vault Sidecar Injector` consists in a **Webhook Admission Server**, registered in the Kubernetes Mutating Admission Webhook Controller, that will mutate resources depending on defined criteriae.
 See here for more details: <https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks>.

-In our case, this component allows us to dynamically inject both Vault Agent and Consul Template containers as sidecars (along with configuration and volumes) in any matching pod manifest.
+This component allows to dynamically inject both Vault Agent and Consul Template containers as sidecars (along with configuration and volumes) in any matching pod manifest.
 Pods willing to benefit from Vault to handle their secrets just have to add some custom annotations to ask for the sidecars injection at deployment time.

-A Helm chart for `Talend Vault Sidecar Injector` is provided under [deploy/helm](deploy/helm) folder and can be installed on your Kubernetes cluster using following command:
+To ease deployment, a Helm chart is provided under [deploy/helm](deploy/helm) folder and can be installed on your Kubernetes cluster using following command:

 ```bash
 $ helm install <chart_folder_location>